LeeJMorel/PathKit/README.md

 ## Contributing

 Contributions to PathKit are welcome!
-If you would like to contribute to the development of PathKit, please follow the guidelines outlined in the CONTRIBUTING.md file in the repository.
+If you would like to contribute to the development of PathKit, please follow the guidelines outlined in the developers guide in the wiki.

 ## License